 Humidity Output and Settings

 The amount of moisture released by your humidifier should match the temperature of the room––to avoid releasing too much or not enough moisture.
-For that reason, humidifiers are designed with mist output controls to make adjustments according to the ambient air environment.
-Most humidifiers come with at least two settings: low and high.
+For that reason, cool and warm mist humidifiers are designed with mist output controls to make adjustments according to the ambient air environment.
+Most plant humidifiers come with at least two settings: low and high.
 However, three-speed units are available if you think you’ll need a little more control over the mist output.
 Some models also record relative humidity percentage to help you gauge the ambient humidity levels of your space or room.

 Setup and Maintenance